 DOG BITE COMPENSATION

-If you are successful in proving liability, you may be entitled to compensation.
+If you successfully prove liability, you may be entitled to compensation.
 Compensation for dog bite victims is typically calculated by adding any economic damages together with any non-economic damages, including:

-Medical Expenses: These expenses include any medical costs you incurred as a result of the dog bite, including ambulance fees, diagnosis and examination costs, and any necessary treatment such as surgery, medication, or therapy.
+Medical Expenses: These expenses include any medical costs you incurred due to the dog bite, including ambulance fees, diagnosis, and examination costs, and any necessary treatment such as surgery, medication, or therapy.

-Lost Wages: You may be able to seek compensation for any loss of income resulting from any inability to work as you recovered from injuries suffered from the dog bite.
+Lost Wages: You may be able to seek compensation for any loss of income resulting from any inability to work as you recover from injuries suffered from the dog bite.

-Loss of Earning Potential: You may also be able to pursue compensation for any loss of earning potential if you are now no longer able to earn the same level of income or perform the necessary job duties for your occupation.
-Calculating the amount of these damages will take into consideration your salary before and after the dog bite as well as your age and any other potentially relevant factors.
+Loss of Earning Potential: You may also be able to pursue compensation for any loss of earning potential if you can no longer make the same income level or perform the necessary job duties for your occupation.
+Calculating the amount of these damages will consider your salary before and after the dog bite, your age, and any other potentially relevant factors.

-Pain and Suffering: Damages for pain and suffering may also be available for the pain and anguish you may have suffered as a result of your injuries from the dog bite.
+Pain and Suffering: Damages for pain and suffering may also be available for the pain and anguish you may have suffered due to your injuries from the dog bite.
 Pain and suffering damages are generally calculated on a case-by-case basis.
-This calculation will take into consideration both the severity of your injuries and their impact on your quality of life.
+This calculation will consider the severity of your injuries and their impact on your quality of life.

 STATUTE OF LIMITATIONS

-If you are seeking compensation for a dog bite, any lawsuit must be brought within a certain time frame after you were bitten.
+If you are seeking compensation for a dog bite, any lawsuit must be brought within a specific time frame after you were bitten.
 Each state has a statute of limitations specifying this time limit.
-Any lawsuit brought after this time limit will usually not be allowed.
-The statute of limitations for dog bites varies, but typically ranges between one to six years.
+Any suit brought after this time limit will usually not be allowed.
+The statute of limitations for dog bites varies but typically ranges between one to six years.
 Many states have a statute of limitations of two or three years, mirroring the time limits for other personal injury claims.

 WHY HIRE A DOG BITE LAWYER?

 Hiring an experienced dog bite lawyer may often be crucial in seeking any compensation you may be entitled to.
-Insurers will have many lawyers whose only job is to save the insurer as much as money as possible, by paying you as little as possible.
 An attorney may help you file your claim seeking compensation, investigate the facts, and negotiate with the insurance company on your behalf.
+Insurers will have many lawyers whose only job is to save the insurer as much money as possible by paying you as little.

 Can I get compensation for a dog bite?

-You may be entitled to compensation if you have been bitten by a dog.
-However, you will first need to prove liability on the part of the dog’s owner or insurer.
+You may be entitled to compensation if a dog has bitten you.
+However, you must first prove liability by the dog’s owner or insurer.
 You may be able to pursue compensation if you can show that the dog owner was negligent.
 You may also be able to seek compensation in states that hold dog owners strictly liable for injuries caused by their dogs.

 However, you may be unable to seek compensation in some cases.
-For instance, states that still recognize the “one-bite rule” may not hold dog owners liable if the owner did not have prior knowledge of the dog’s “dangerous propensities.”
-Further, if you are unable to prove negligence on the part of the dog’s owner, you may also not be able to pursue compensation for your injuries.
+For instance, states that still recognize the “one-bite rule” may not hold dog owners liable if the owner did not know the dog’s “dangerous propensities.”
+Further, if you cannot prove negligence from the dog’s owner, you may also be unable to pursue compensation for your injuries.

 How long does it take for a dog bite settlement?

-The amount of time that it may take to possibly reach a settlement in a dog bite case varies from case to case.
+The amount of time it may take to reach a settlement in a dog bite case varies from case to case.
 The length of time often depends on several factors.
-These include the:
+These include the following:

 amount of investigation required into the dog bite;